iesahin/xvc/book/src/ref/xvc-file-remove.md

 ```

-You can remove the file from the cache and keep the workspace version.
+You can remove the file from the cache.
+The file is still tracked by Xvc and available in the workspace.

 ```console
 $ xvc file remove --from-cache data.txt